 Looking to get your career going, but don’t know where to start?
 There’s a ton of information out there.
 Some of it’s good, and some of it… not so much.
-Since I decide to change my career, I’ve hit just about every roadblock out there.
+Since I decided to change my career, I’ve hit just about every roadblock out there.

 Now that I know they’re there, there’s no reason that you should have to run into the same problems.
-First of all, make sure that you are qualify.
+First of all, make sure that you are qualified.
 If not, go back to school and get credentials you need.
 But the idea of going back to school was terrifying at first.

 Many people have plenty of opportunities, free schools, yet they never got their HS or GED diploma.
 I know something about it, I was there myself.
 First, you try every resource that offers free prep.
 But these paid classes are expensive especially if you have no job so you end up looking for excuses.
 Fortunately, with internet on your phone, you can easily find free online courses like the one BestGEDClasses offers to get all set for tests like the CLEP (College Level Examination Program) or the GED (General Education Development) Test.

 I fell into the most dangerous trap.
 I spent too much time alone and practically forgot how to interact with people.
 But, before I could fix it, I had to get down to the root of the problem.
 So, I started dissecting all of the excuses I made for not interacting.

 “I’M TOO BUSY.”